L o a d i n g

 The International Conference on Environment, Agriculture, Horticulture & Life Sciences (ICEAHLS), organized by the International Association for Innovation and Scientific Research (IAISR), will be held on 04th and 05th June 2026 at AC & RI, Madurai, Tamil Nadu, India under the theme “Science, Innovation and Sustainability for a Better Planet.”

-The conference is being organized in association with the Agricultural College & Research Institute (AC & RI), Madurai, and the Horticultural College & Research Institute (HC & RI), Periyakulam, both constituent colleges of the Tamil Nadu Agricultural University (TNAU), along with the International Association for Innovation and Scientific Research (IAISR)
+The conference is being organized in association with the Faculty of Built Environment,& Surveying, Universiti Teknologi Malaysia (UTM), Malaysia, Agricultural College & Research Institute (AC & RI), Madurai, and the Horticultural College & Research Institute (HC & RI), Periyakulam, both constituent colleges of the Tamil Nadu Agricultural University (TNAU), along with the International Association for Innovation and Scientific Research (IAISR)

 Important Dates